MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-v15-to-v17.md

 ## Task 3: Convert version 15 database

-This task runs a technical upgrade on the application database to convert it from the version 15 platform to the version 16 platform.
+This task runs a technical upgrade on the application database to convert it from the version 15 platform to the version 17 platform.
 The conversion updates the system tables of the database to the new schema (data structure).
 It provides the latest platform features and performance enhancements.

 1. Start [!INCLUDE[adminshell](../developer/includes/adminshell.md)] for version 16 as an administrator.
-2. Run the Invoke-NAVApplicationDatabaseConversion cmdlet to start the conversion:
+2. Run the [Invoke-NAVApplicationDatabaseConversion cmdlet](/powershell/module/microsoft.dynamics.nav.management/invoke-navapplicationdatabaseconversion) to start the conversion:

     ```powershell
     Invoke-NAVApplicationDatabaseConversion -DatabaseServer <database server name>\<database server instance> -DatabaseName "<database name>"